jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

   created by the application.
 - ``@jupyterlab/console:IContentFactory``: A factory object that creates new code consoles.
 Use this if you want to create and host code consoles in your own UI elements.
-- ``@jupyterlab/coreutils:ISettingRegistry``: An interface to the JupyterLab settings system.
-  Use this if you want to store settings for your application.
-  See `extension settings <#extension-settings>`__ for more information.
-- ``@jupyterlab/coreutils:IStateDB``: An interface to the JupyterLab state database.
-  Use this if you want to store data that will persist across page loads.
-  See `state database <#state-database>`__ for more information.
 - ``@jupyterlab/docmanager:IDocumentManager``: An interface to the manager for all documents used by the application.
 Use this if you want to open and close documents, create and delete files, and otherwise interact with the file system.